Technology Transfer FAQ

 Q: How has legislation influenced technology transfer?

 A: One of the most visionary pieces of legislation to benefit our institutions was the passage of the Bayh-Dole Act in 1980, which enabled universities, nonprofit research institutions and small businesses to own and patent inventions developed under federally funded research programs.
 Recent bonding legislation championed by Gov. Doug Ducey and passed by Arizona’s legislature will contribute to the research endeavor at Arizona’s public universities and thereby technology transfer.
-Passed by voters in 2001, Proposition 301 directly supports university technology transfer activities and helps move technology from research labs to the private marketplace for the benefit of Arizona and society.
+Passed by voters in 2001 and renewed in 2018, Proposition 301 directly supports university technology transfer activities and helps move technology from research labs to the private marketplace for the benefit of Arizona and society.

 Q: What role does the Arizona Board of Regents play in technology transfer?